How Did we Decide to Seek Financial Independence/Early Retirement (FIRE)?

 Things that might get in the way:

 - Home renovations, we bought our house planning to do a complete remodel totaling about $40,000.
 We’re tackling the projects slowly, but we’ve been itching to build our dream kitchen and I want my large soaking tub.
-It’s tough to say now whether FI or home improvement will win out over the next year or two.
+It’s tough to say now whether we will funnel our savings towards FI or home improvement over the next few years.
+Things are functional!

 - Middle class spending…we have five weddings (only two local) this year.
 Plus we inflated our lifestyle some once I got a full salary, so time to deflate spending.

-- (In 2015) Groceries, we eat a primal diet and our excess income has allowed us to be lazy in our hunt for deals and keeping our grocery budget down.
-For two people we spend roughly $600/month on groceries.
-This is way too high, by the end of 2016 we got it down to $300/month.
+- Groceries, Back in 2015 we ate a primal diet and our excess income allowed us to be lazy in our hunt for deals and keeping our grocery budget down.
+For two people we spent roughly $600/month on groceries.
+This was way too high, by the end of 2016 we got it down to $300/month.
 (2017) The goal is to cut it to $200/month, my job has pushed us to go vegan, which has saved us major money, we doubled our garden, found access to free plants and seeds for the garden, and we are trying to EAT EVERYTHING by cleaning out the cabinets.

 - Chronic Illness, Mr. Kiwi suffers from constant headaches (diagnosed as either chronic migraine or new persistent daily headache).
 We definitely don’t cheap out on health care expenses, and have been seeing doctors on the reg since this started in 2014.